LukaKobaidze/typing-app/README.md

 ### Description

-- Custom made smooth typing input that displays live errors.
+- Custom made smooth typing input that displays errors as you type.
 - Different typing modes, such as 'time', 'words', 'quote'.
 - Multiplayer 1v1 mode to play against your friends.
 - Fetches Random quotes using 'quotable' API.